-- 3.23 Rail freight plays a significant role in the movement of goods across the UK, forming an important part of all multi-modal freight operations, including airports, ports and inland waterways. - 3.24 According to the Rail Delivery Group's Keeping the lights on and the traffic moving (2014)^{iv} rail freight makes up 11% of all inland freight movement by tonnage.
-This includes shipping goods from international gateways; major freight generators along rail freight corridors; and via Strategic Rail Freight Interchanges. - 3.25 In general, rail freight in the region is constrained by three key issues: - Capacity on major rail corridors being shared with passenger services - Shortage of railheads / terminals for intermodal transfers - Low standards of gauge clearance - 3.26 Network Rail's Key Freight Corridors shown in Figure 3.4 illustrates the importance of three major rail freight corridors across the Transport for the South East region, namely: - Southampton (Port) to the West Midlands and the West Coast Mainline (WCML) as well as diversionary routes for port, domestic intermodal and automotive freight; - Channel Tunnel for intermodal, automotive and metals freight movements travelling internationally & through to London/Midlands (including via Maidstone and Catford using 'classic' routes, as well as HS1); and - Cross London traffic, including Thameside between ports of Tilbury, London Gateway through to Reading/Berkshire for construction, automotive and mail freight traffic. - 3.27 There are other key corridors for freight traffic including the Brighton Mainline (helping to move construction traffic) and the North Kent Lines to and from London via Dartford (providing materials for growing markets for aggregates and supplying aviation fuel to international gateways).
-The proposed Croydon Area Remodelling Scheme (CARS) would facilitate increased freight service provision. - 3.28 Currently, all sea-to-rail freight traffic in the South East is international in origin.
-However, other regions do see domestic rail freight traffic, using "swap-body" rail to road containers for onward distribution.
+- Rail freight plays a significant role in the movement of goods across the UK, forming an important part of all multi-modal freight operations, including airports, ports and inland waterways. - According to the Rail Delivery Group's Keeping the lights on and the traffic moving (2014)^{iv} rail freight makes up 11% of all inland freight movement by tonnage.
+This includes shipping goods from international gateways; major freight generators along rail freight corridors; and Strategic Rail Freight Interchanges. - In general, rail freight in the region is constrained by three key issues: - Capacity on major rail corridors being shared with passenger services; - Shortage of railheads / terminals for intermodal transfers; and - Low standards of gauge clearance.

+Network Rail's Key Freight Corridors shown in Figure 3.4 illustrates the importance of three major rail freight corridors across the Transport for the South East region, namely:

+- Southampton (Port) to the West Midlands and the West Coast Mainline (WCML) as well as diversionary routes for port, domestic intermodal and automotive freight; - Channel Tunnel for intermodal, automotive and metals freight movements travelling internationally & through to London/Midlands (including via Maidstone and Catford using 'classic' routes, as well as HS1); and - Cross London traffic, including Thameside between ports of Tilbury, London Gateway through to Reading/ Berkshire for construction, automotive and mail freight traffic.